wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-troubleshoot-remote-desktop-connections.md

 This article applies to Azure virtual machines running Windows.
 For Azure virtual machines running Linux, see [Troubleshoot SSH connection to an Azure VM](/documentation/articles/virtual-machines-troubleshoot-ssh-connections).

-If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](http.
+If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the CSDN Azure forums](/support/forums/).
 Alternatively, you can also file an Azure support incident.
-Go to the [Azure Support site](https://azure.microsoand click on **Get Support**.
+Go to the [Azure Support site](/support/contact/) and click on **Get Support**.

 ##<a id="quickfixrdp"></a> Fix common Remote Desktop errors